John Watkins Brett: Life

 Brett was the son of a cabinetmaker, William Brett of Bristol, and was born in that city in 1805.
 Brett is known as the founder of submarine telegraphy.
 He formed the Submarine Telegraph Company in conjunction with his younger brother, Jacob Brett.
-After some years spent in perfecting his plans he sought and obtained permission from Louis-Philippe in 1847 to establish telegraphic communication between France and England, but the project was deemed too hazardous for general support.
+After some years spent perfecting his plans, he sought and obtained permission from Louis-Philippe in 1847 to establish telegraphic communication between France and England, but the project was deemed too hazardous for general support.
 However, he was successful in connecting the two nations briefly by undersea cable in 1850.
 A more durable cable was laid in 1851, and the construction of numerous other submarine lines followed.
 Brett founded the English and Irish Magnetic Telegraph Company in 1850 which laid the first submarine telegraph cable to Ireland.
 He was involved in the transatlantic telegraph cable project and was confident that England and America would be linked, but he did not live to see it accomplished.

 Brett died on 3 December 1863 at the age of 58, and was buried in the family vault in the churchyard of Westbury-on-Trym, near Bristol.